open-telemetry/opentelemetry.io/content/en/docs/languages/java/libraries.md

 ## Example app

-We will instrument an HTTP client application using library instrumentation which will make a call to HTTP server.
+The following example instruments an HTTP client application using library instrumentation which calls an HTTP server.

 You can use the dice example app as HTTP server from [Getting Started](/docs/instrumentation/java/getting-started/) or you can create